Schybo

 This document is here to help me remember who I am when I am tired, ambitious, distracted, discouraged, or trying too hard to earn my worth.
 It is not a performance.
 It is a compass.

 I want a life that is strong, honest, steady, and fully mine.
 These principles are here to guide how I work, how I treat people, how I care for myself, and how I make decisions when the right answer is not obvious.
+I do not need to live them perfectly for them to be real.
+I need to keep returning to them.

 Core principles